+Grab your seats and prepare yourself for some eye candy!
 This post is probably one of the most beautiful posts ever – talking about the very photogenic islands/towns/ and cities in Greece is equal to pure beauty!

-Recommended by Nadeen from The Sophisticated Life
+- Recommended by Nadeen from The Sophisticated Life

-Recommended by Susan from Best Bits Worldwide
+- Recommended by Susan from Best Bits Worldwide

 Holidays to Greece can take many different forms – partying, sailing, sunning, but there is only one island where everyone goes specifically to eat: Sifnos, in the Cyclades.

-The father of Greek cooking, Nikos Tselementes, was born here and every Greek has a copy of his book Odigos Mageirikis somewhere in the house.
+The father of Greek cooking, Nikos Tselementes, was born here, and every Greek has a copy of his book Odigos Mageirikis somewhere in the house.

-Recommended by Val from Wandering Wheatleys
+- Recommended by Val from Wandering Wheatleys

 Middle of the sky” is the literal translation to the word Meteora which is pretty much exactly what it feels like when you visit.
 Located in central Greece, Meteora is an area containing six monasteries, each perched at the top of a giant monolithic pillar rising above the small town of Kalambaka.